Rates, discounts and monetary transactions

 BIC ABNANL2A

-Payments to MAES notaries, please state the file number.
+Payments to MAES notarissen, please state the file number.

-3. Payment of fees prior to passing a deed
+3. Payment of fees prior to executing a deed

-Legal provisions prohibit a notary from executing a deed of transfer or mortgage if the funds have not been credited to their principal account before the deeds are executed.
-Therefore, the balance of the buyer's and/or mortgagor's (debtor/debtor's) settlement statement must be credited to one of our principal accounts before the deeds are executed, and this credit must be visible to us through our online banking.
+Legal provisions prohibit a notary from executing a deed of transfer or mortgage if the funds have not been credited to his quality account before the deeds are executed.
+Therefore, the balance of the purchaser's and/or mortgagor's (debtor/debtor's) settlement statement must be credited to one of our quality accounts before the deeds are executed, and this credit must be visible for us through our online banking.

 iDEAL